zhashmik/Nlp-FHIR-Query-tool/README.md

 1. Clone or download the repository
 2. Create a virtual environment and activate it
+3. Set Up the Python Backend
+4. Install backend dependencies listed in the requirements.txt file
+5. Run the Flask backend
+6. Set Up the React Frontend
-3. Install dependencies
+7. Install frontend dependencies
+8. Start the development server
-4. Run the tool
+9. Run the tool

 #Example Queries
 1. Show me all diabetic patients over 50